 Pick up and drop offs to be provided - to add to the adventure sometimes (rarely) the small river floods and access is then on foot via the beach or via the local woodland path (these routes add a 10 minute walk to the arrival via the 4WD)

 We are located at the end of a 1/2 mile 4WD only track by the sea

 Ideal for walkers or nature lovers

-Pets accepted at a cost of £25/ tail/ week if they are children and chicken friendly as we have both free ranging
+Pets welcome but we are only able to accomodate 2 dogs per booking at a cost of £20/ tail/ week if they are children friendly as we have some free ranging

 Bedding/Towels included for 2 adults supplement of £15 per/head for any more guests